meltano/handbook/src/_peopleops/communication.md

 1. When you reference an issue, merge request, comment, commit, page, doc, etc. and you have the URL available please paste that in.
 1. In making URLs, always prefer hyphens to underscores, and always use lowercase.
 1. Use [inclusive and gender-neutral language](https://techwhirl.com/gender-neutral-technical-writing/) in all writing.
-1. Correct capitalization of self-managed: The term `self-managed` should not be capitalized unless it's in a title or unless you are writing the full product name ("Self-Managed-Ultimate").
-If it is used at the beginning of a sentence, then the first word only is capitalized: "Self-managed".
 1. Refer to environments that are installed and run by the end-user as "self-managed."
 1. Do not use a hyphen when writing the term "open source" except where doing so eliminates ambiguity or clumsiness.
 1. Monetary amounts shouldn't have one digit, so prefer $19.90 to $19.9.